Sustainable Careers for Advanced Critical Care Practitioners (ACCPs)

 2. With advancing seniority, and in consultation with the clinical lead or consultant ACCP supervisor, ACCPs may undertake additional non-clinical work to support the unit and the specialty of intensive care medicine.
 We advocate formal recognition of these roles and rostering them into a job plan that equates to 80/20 split of direct clinical care and supporting professional activities (SPA) respectively.

-4. We encourage open dialogue between the unit clinical lead, consultant ACCP supervisor or lead ACCP with ACCPs aged over 55 on what constitutes an appropriate working pattern with advancing age.
+4. We encourage open dialogue between the unit clinical lead/director, consultant supervisor or lead ACCP with ACCPs aged over 55 on what constitutes an appropriate working pattern with advancing age.
 This must be tailored to the physical and psychological needs of the ACCP whilst recognising that critical care is a 24/7 specialty.

-6. ACCPs whether in training or qualified, must have a dedicated educational supervisor who is a consultant in critical care medicine.
-A consultant ACCP supervisor must have this educational commitment recognised in their job plan.
+6. ACCPs, whether in training or qualified, must have a dedicated educational supervisor who is a consultant in critical care medicine.
+A consultant supervisor must have this educational commitment recognised in their job plan.
 We recommend 0.25PA per trainee ACCP and 0.125PA per trained ACCP, unless specific demands suggest that this should be amended.

 7. Staff new to the role of ACCP should be allocated a mentor.
 This should ideally be another more experienced ACCP in the same critical care unit; where this is not possible, a more experienced ACCP in a neighbouring unit within the same critical care Operational Delivery Network would be appropriate.

 8. ACCPs should be independently represented at critical care unit meetings and in the Advanced Practice workstreams within the Trust/Health Board.
-Where an ACCP is unable to attend, the consultant ACCP supervisor may represent their views.
+Where an ACCP is unable to attend, the consultant supervisor may represent their views.

-11. The knowledge, skills, attitudes, and experience that define each tier of ACCP seniority are described in this document.
+12. The knowledge, skills, attitudes, and experience that define each tier of ACCP seniority are described in this document.